nsdiv/atom-hack-getters-setters/README.md

-PHP Getters and Setters
+Hack Getters and Setters
 =======================

-With PHP Getters and Setters you can automatically generate _Getters_ and _Setters_ for your php classes.
+With Hack Getters and Setters you can automatically generate _Getters_ and _Setters_ for your Hack classes.

 The code produced is PSR compatible